ronitebul1211/course-react-redux-stephen-grider/Notes/02-integrating-react-redux.md

 4. **configure Connect component to Consume state**

    -  import { connect } from react-redux
-   -  define mapStateToProps function, that get app state and return an object
+   -  define mapStateToProps function - define what piece of state current component will get via props.
-      represent state piece that this component want to "watch" as it updated and get as props
+      the function get app state and return an object represent state piece component "watch" for.

       ```
       // name by convention